 - History of success marketing technologies in other sectors

-- Experience in marketing and scaling technologies in other sectors
+- Experience in scaling technologies in other sectors

 - Planned governance structure and Board appropriate for company and in progress

 - No experience marketing technologies

 - Governance structure and Board inappropriate for TRL or not addressed

 Technical Team Capabilities Evaluation – (from Budget Justification and Biosketches); weighted 10%